120 North Sea Road, Southampton, NY 11968

 10 Windmill Lane, Southampton, NY 11968

 The Tuscan House is serious about Italy.
 The ambience, menus, and wine list are all Italian.
 You can forget you are in the heart of Southampton in its pretty bar and as you walk through the arches to the dining room.
 The lunch and dinner menus are out of the ordinary.
-Figs are used in a number of dishes, there's a rabbit with fennel entree, a traditional osso bucco, and some 16 pasta dishes.
+Figs are used in a number of dishes, there's a rabbit with fennel special, a traditional osso bucco, and some 16 pasta dishes.

 56 Nugent Street, Southampton, NY 11968

 Tutto Il Giorno boasts a well-crafted Northern Italian menu, divided traditionally into antipasti, pasta, and secondi piatti.
 Pastas and breads are made in house.
 The Sag Harbor location is under a new name this season.